LOADING ...

 75 max

-Of course that kind of a following,
+Of course with kind of a following,

-I dreaming of the big time
+I started dreaming of the big

-Well there were no talent scouts
+Well were no major talent scouts

 at the gig and try to get on radio,